hestonhamilton/cse259_project2/README.md

 - **Member 2:** Vaughn Hoffler

 ## Project Overview
 This project implements a chess game in Prolog where two AI players (playerA and playerB) compete against each other.
-The game follows standard chess rules with a few modifications:
+The game follows standard chess rules with a few modifications.

-- En passant captures are not allowed
-- Pawns are promoted to queens only
-- Draw by repetition or capture are not allowed
-- Kings may castle out of or through check (but not into check)

 ## Project Structure
 The main components of the project are: